 The Old Post Office Square in downtown St. Louis was remarkable for its near perfect state of preservation on three of its four sides.
 So the logical action for St. Louis to take would be to destroy one of those… Continue Reading

+Update: The Syndicate Trust Building has now been renovated into apartments and condominiums.
 As is common in many urban environments, buildings often rub up against each other in a sometimes awkward fashion.
-The Syndicate Trust and Century Buildings used to seamlessly flow together; now the newly erected and banally named “9th Street Garage“,… Continue Reading
+The Syndicate Trust and Century Buildings used to… Continue Reading